ankaAR/bestiario5e/_creatures/olhydra.md

 The olhydra can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time, and only at the end of another creature's turn.
 The olhydra regains spent legendary actions at the start of its turn.

-***Crush.*** One creature that Olhydra is grappling is crushed for 21 (3d10 + 5) bludgeoning damage.
+***Crush.*** One creature that Olhydra is grappling is crushed for 21 (3d10 + 5) puntos de daño contundente.

-***Fling (Costs 2 Actions).*** Olhydra releases one creature she is grappling by flinging the creature up to 60 feet away from her, in a direction of her choice.
+***Fling (cuesta 2 acciones).*** Olhydra releases one creature she is grappling by flinging the creature up to 60 feet away from her, in a direction of her choice.
 If the flung creature comes into contact with a solid surface, such as a wall or floor, the creature takes 1d6 bludgeoning damage for every 10 feet it was flung.

 ***Water to Acid (Costs 3 Actions).*** Olhydra transforms her watery body into acid.
 This effect lasts until Olhydra's next turn.
 Any creature that comes into contact with Olhydra or hits her with a melee attack while standing within 5 feet of her takes 11 (2d10) acid damage.
 Any creature grappled by Olhydra takes 22 (4d10) acid damage at the start of its turn.